Before you start, learn about the programs

 Disposal of a permitted loan

 Put the interest into the 'Other proceeds' field in the disposals tab.
-Note: A loan must be repaid within 6 months if it is the first investment into the investee or unless they have an extension approved by the Committee.
+A loan must be repaid within 6 months if it is the first investment into the investee or unless the partnership has an extension approved by IISA.

 Investing through a holding company